-The blade and handle are hand ground to a lustrous, high polish (not mirror) finish.
+The blade and handle are hand ground to a lustrous finish.

 Wrapped Cord GripThe cord wrap on the handle is a 7 foot piece of 225 lb test strength accessory cord.
 Aside from providing a long lasting, good grip, the cord can be cut off for emergency use for anything from a fish jigger to a tourniquet.

 The Basic 3 sheath is slim and lies flat against the body, making it easy to move around in tight quarters.
 It has a quiet appearance and can be carried in a vertical or horizontal position.
 The velcro flap can either be closed over the handle or folded backwards and tucked in for easy deployment.
 The knife slides into the sheath with the blade facing in either direction.
 The Kydex liner fits snugly into the webbed pouch, and pulls out for cleaning.
 It can be spread open and rinsed or shaken out so sand and dirt won't build up over time and dull the tip.